-Here are the most visible places in Atlanta that commemorate the Confederacy and its leaders.
+Here are the most visible places in metro Atlanta that commemorate the Confederacy and its leaders.
 (And for more information about Confederate and segregation-era politicians honored at the Capitol, click here.)

 LION OF THE CONFEDERACY (Oakland Cemetery)

-Historical markers may be plentiful, but for a city that saw so much Civil War fighting, Atlanta has remarkably few large displays memorializing the Confederacy.
-The two largest can be found in Oakland Cemetery.
+For a city that saw so much Civil War fighting, the city of Atlanta has remarkably few large displays memorializing the Confederacy.
+The two largest can be found in historic Oakland Cemetery.
 This monument, based on Switzerland's Lion of Lucerne, is surrounded by the graves of 3,000 unknown Confederate soldiers.
 It was constructed in 1895 by the Atlanta Ladies Memorial Association and is on a Smithsonian list of significant funerary art.

 THE CONFEDERATE OBELISK (Oakland Cemetery)